NashvilleCocoaHeads/Presentation-Archive/.github/pull_request_template.md

 - [ ] Added presentation materials (if any).
 - [ ] Added relevant notes (if any).

-Please contact @blakemerryman or @addisonwebb if you have any issues.
+Please contact the @NashvilleCocoaHeads/organizers if you have any questions.